PaLangCODE/SkillBlock/README.md

 ## Inspiration:

 In most developing countries, there is a large sector of the economy that is called the informal sector or the unorganised sector.
 Employment in the informal labour market plays an important role in most developing economies.
-The informal sector consists of the self-employed and informal wage labour including Artisans, petty traders, small business people, and non-agricultural casual workers in the informal or formal sectors.We came to the DAO Cake idea through customer discovery interviews.
-We found talking to other DAO enthusiasts about their biggest pain points over the last 6 months.
-The one that stood out consistently was that the founding process was full of excitement and energy, everyone wanted the same things.
+The informal sector consists of the self-employed and informal wage labour including Artisans, petty traders, labourers, electricians, plumbers, small business people, and non-agricultural casual workers.

+Seeing the rise in unemployment across various countries due to increasing population, competition and COVID-19 we came across an idea of creating a DAO for providing a platform for informal workmen to list and bid for their services and also for people looking for helpers, labours and workmen to get their service easily.

+Major issue in this sector is that workmen don’t get the right compensation for their work and also common people looking for better workmen don’t get proper service.
+People don’t get to know about the nearest labourers, workmen available near them.
+Our DAO sets out to solve this issue using automation and securing money transfer through blockchain.
+To get to know about the nearest labourers we have integrated Google Maps in our DAO.

 ## Application: